Factbox: Events affected due to coronavirus epidemic

 * The International Tennis Federation moved the Fed Cup Asia/Oceania Group I event featuring China, Taiwan, Indonesia, South Korea and Uzbekistan out of Dongguan to Nur-Sultan (formerly Astana) in Kazakhstan.

 But the Feb.
-4-8 event was later postponed here after Kazakhstan declined to serve as substitute hosts.
+4-8 event was later postponed after Kazakhstan declined to serve as substitute hosts.

 * The Feb.
 25 to March 1 China Masters tournament in Hainan was postponed after several players withdrew.
 The BWF said it hoped the flagship Badminton Asia Championships could still go ahead in Wuhan from April 21-26.